JesseEmond/theoretical/merge/README.md

 a0 a1 a2 a3 | a4 a5 a6 a7 ... | x0 x1 x2 x3 | y0 y1 y2 y3 | ...
 ```

-We know that `x0 .. x3` are the smallest elements of the remaining `xs`, and that `y0 .. y3` are the smallest elements of the remaining `ys`, so the first `Z` elements of `sort(x0 x1 x2 x3 y0 y1 y2 y3)` are reasonably the smallest elements of all that's remaining.
+We know that `x0 .. x3` are the smallest elements of the remaining `xs`, and that `y0 .. y3` are the smallest elements of the remaining `ys`, so the first `Z` elements of `sort(x0 x1 x2 x3 y0 y1 y2 y3)` are the smallest elements of all that's remaining.

 But what about the last `Z` elements of `sort(x0 x1 x2 x3 y0 y1 y2 y3)` (which will become our next block)?
 For our analysis to hold for all blocks, we must show that this next block that we are creating post-sort can be considered elements of `xs` or `ys`, since we make some of our arguments using assumptions on `xs` and `ys`.
 In this case, whatever "label" was associated with the biggest element from that sort of `current_block` and `next_block`, we conceptually label the entire block with that.
 For example, if `y3 > x3` (i.e. `y3` ends up last), we call this new block a block of `ys`.
 If `x3 > y3` (i.e. `x3` ends up last), we call this a block of `xs`.
 This makes it such that the overall ordering of `xs` (or `ys`) is preserved like before, since this block is ordered, and the last element is still smaller than the other elements from that "group".
 For all intents and purposes, we consider that new block as if it was from `xs` (or `ys`) in the first place (since it preserves the properties we care about).